Where to start with SFIA skills profiling

 The transition from local to organisational does not require starting again.
 Profiles built carefully at local level are a sound foundation for broader adoption.
 The additional work is mainly about comparing, aligning and governing profiles across teams rather than rebuilding everything from scratch.

 None of these wider considerations should delay a manager from starting with their own team.
 The best time to begin is when the need is clear and the benefit is immediate.
-For many managers, that point is now.
+For many managers, a clear local need is enough reason to begin.

 Ready to build your first profile?
 Go to Building SFIA-based skills profiles